ClodaghMurphy/project-2019-fundda/README.md

 Python Code File Name | Description
 ------------ | -------------
-1Analysis  | Loads a segment of hardcoded data into a dataframe 2Analysis | Reads a text file into a dataframe 3Analysis | Top and tail the list
+1Analysis  | Loads a segment of hardcoded data into a dataframe 2Analysis | Reads a text file into a datafr

+3Analysis | Top and tail the list